abhishekkenganal2/React-Advance/README.md

   - On Demand loading
   - dynamic import

 ## Chapter 10

 - Tailwind css
-- worked with css, its lightweight ans speed since it uses only single style while build.
+- worked with css, its lightweight and speed since it uses only single style while build.
 - deficult to learn in the beginning, but once learnt it's easy.
 - no need to leave jsx page to write css.

 ## Chapter 11

 - Higher order components: components that take a component and returns another component (enhanced version components)
-- Pure functions: functions that doesnot modify thee code code.
+- Pure functions: functions that does not modify the code.
-- Controlled and uncontroled components.
+- Controlled and uncontrolled components.
-- Whaat is lifting the states up.
+- What is lifting the states up.

 - PROPS DRILLING - context

 ### createContext, contextProvider, useContext

 - Context can be used for usings the props from parent component to directly nested child component.
-- It can we used for small and medium scale projects. (large scale optional)
+- It can be used for small and medium scale projects. (large scale optional)
 - Usage of states with context.

 ## Chapter 12